ChuseCubr/PiSS/README.md

 # PiSS (Pinning and Sorting Script)

-Niche file managing script for pinning files to the top of name-ordered folders.
+Niche file managing script for pinning files to the top of name-ordered folders using zero width spaces.

 I use it for taskbar toolbars.
 Don't use it on anything that's depended on (program files, etc.)